 What to Avoid:

-• Soft cheeses like brie, camembert, or blue cheese (unless they are made with pasteurized milk)
+It includes Soft cheeses like brie, camembert, or blue cheese (unless they are made with pasteurized milk) and Unpasteurized milk and juices should be avoided during pregnancy.

 3. Caffeine